 Petty cash expenses list

 A record is kept whenever money is taken from the petty cash fund with receipts used as proof of purchase.
-A petty cash expenses list will typically take the form of a paper form or an Excel spreadsheet.
+A petty cash expenses list will typically be in paper form or an Excel spreadsheet.

 Cash on hand?